 - Do find a quiet place at home to use as a homework area.
 It needs a flat surface, a good light source and the right equipment eg pens, pencils, ruler, scissors, glue.

-- Do be aware of modern teaching methods, eg in long division (see our Mathematics curriculum guides on this website) (Mark, can a link be put in here to go straight to it)
+- Do be aware of modern teaching methods, eg in long division (see our Mathematics curriculum guides on the year group pages)

 - Do plan a homework timetable and agree on when your child will do their homework.